|Working With Aspera Watch Service|

 Use the aswatchadmin utlity to retrieve a list of running daemons.
 Daemons are named with the username you passed in when starting the service.
-For example, if you used the root user to run your services, you should see the root daemon listed when you run the following commands:
+For example, if you used the svcAspera user to run your services, you should see the svcaspera daemon listed when you run the following commands:

-# /opt/aspera/bin/aswatchadmin query-daemons [aswatchadmin query-daemons] Found a single daemon: root
+> aswatchadmin query-daemons [aswatchadmin query-daemons] Found a single daemon: svcaspera

 A watch is a directory watched by the asperawatchd service.
 To create a watch, run the following command, where daemon is the username used to start the asperawatchd service and filepath is the directory to watch.:

 You can configure asperawatchd to watch multiple directories by creating more than one watch, but Aspera recommends specifying a single watch at the top level directory.
 Though you can specify as many watches as needed, (for example, one for each directory), specifying a single watch is the most efficient use of memory.
-For example, to monitor both the /data and /data directories, specify /data as the path for the watch.
+For example, to monitor both the C:\dataC:\D1 and C:\dataC:\D2 directories, specify C:\data as the path for the watch.